Quick Tips

 Consistency and Incentives

 Some children find it rewarding enough just to be able to cross off boxes on a checklist when they’re done with each item.
-Others like to be earning a favorite activity or a treat.
+Others like to earn a favorite activity or a treat.
 Whatever else you choose as incentives for consistent practice, help your child realize that as they complete each day, each week, and each two-week practice chart, their skills are growing.
 Let them know how pleased you are with how hard they’re working and how much they’ve learned.
 That’s what practice is for!

 Ready to practice like a pro?